 1.5.

-1.6 “Common Expenses” shall mean and include the actual and estimated expenses incurred by the Association for the maintenance, operation and other services required or authorized to be performed by the Association, which are attributable to the Common Properties Areas , including any reasonable reserves, all as may be found to be necessary or appropriate by the Board pursuant to this Declaration, the Bylaws, and the Articles. of Incorporation of the Association.
+1.6 “Common Expenses” shall mean and include the actual and estimated expenses incurred by the Association for the maintenance, operation and other services required or authorized to be performed by the Association, which are attributable to the Common Properties Areas [does this include any cost associated with the management of the Association which are not directly attributable to the Common Areas?], including any reasonable reserves, all as may be found to be necessary or appropriate by the Board pursuant to this Declaration, the Bylaws, and the Articles. of Incorporation of the Association.

 1.6.
 “Midway Grove”1.7 “Cooney” shall mean and refer to the commercial project known as Midway Grove, the legal description of which is attached as Exhibit A.